PenTesting/Blockchain_Security_Controls/README.md

 Blockchain technology has earned the trust of Governments and banks around the world.

 There is an urgent need for an accepted security controls for secure blockchain implementations.
 The BSC is a constantly evolving project that prescribes security controls for blockchain implementations.
-Many of the security controls are based on NIST Special Publication 800-53 Revision 5 and may also apply to distributed ledger systems.
+Many of the security controls are based on NIST Special Publication 800-53 Revision 4 and Draft 5 may also apply to distributed ledger systems.

 A. Introduction